NeneWang/learn-programming/python/cheatsheet.md

 ---
-sidebar_position: 4
+sidebar_position| 4
-title: 🧐 Cheatsheet
+title| 🧐 Cheatsheet
 ---

-Hello Everyone for this class, I will focus in teaching the concepts, so you don't need to memorize anything:
+Hello Everyone for this class, I will focus in teaching the concepts, so you don't need to memorize anything|

-I will be creating a cheatlist with the commands and comment what they do below while we go through the course:
+I will be creating a cheatlist with the commands and comment what they do below while we go through the course|

 ## Programming Terms